serverless/components/README.md

 Serverless Components are abstractions that enable developers to deploy serverless applications and use-cases more easily, all via the [Serverless Framework](https://github.com/serverless/serverless).

-Serverless Components work differently from Serverless Framework's traditional local deployment model.
+Please note, Serverless Components work differently from Serverless Framework's traditional local deployment model.
 To deliver a significantly faster development experience, your source code and credentials will pass through an innovative, hosted deployment engine (it's alike a CI/CD product).
 Learn more about our deployment engine's handling of credentials and source code [here](#security-considerations).

 <p>
   Serverless Components is now Generally Available.  <a href="https://github.com/serverless/components/tree/v1">Click here for the Beta version.</a>